What is Factoring?

 What is Accounts Receivable Factoring?

 Accounts receivable factoring is the same as invoice factoring.
 Both of these terms are technically a type of invoice financing.
 The term accounts receivable factoring tends to be used with larger companies, while invoice factoring is used by smaller companies.
-Both accounts receivable factoring and invoice factoring involves the default risk of the future payments.
+Remember, factoring accounts receivable introduces the default risk of the future payments.
+This can be mitigated through non recourse factoring.

 Consider accounts receivable factoring if you operate in an industry with longer payment cycles.
 Transportation, import-export, construction, staffing, printing or any industry dealing with government contracts presents potential cash flow problems for businesses operating within.
 By factoring receivables, businesses in these industries can get the funding they need, often when a bank turns a business down for a traditional business line of credit.